miasmos/hex-tooltip-bot/README.md

 ## !power {name}

 Displays the {name} power, or the power that matches {name} the closest.
+You may instead specify the killer the power belongs to.

 ## !random